viblo/pymunk/docs/src/tutorials/SlideAndPinJoint.rst

 doesn't follow this tutorial exactly as I factored out a couple of blocks to functions to make it easier to follow in tutorial form.

-If anything is unclear, not working feel free to add a comment in the bottom of the page.
+If anything is unclear, not working feel free to raise an issue on github.
 If you have an idea for another tutorial you want to read, or some example code you want to see included in pymunk, please write it somewhere (like in the chipmunk forum)

 The full code for this tutorial is::

     import sys, random
     import pygame
     from pygame.locals import *
-    from pygame.color import *
     import pymunk
-    import math
+    import pymunk.pygame_util

-    def to_pygame(p):
-        """Small hack to convert pymunk to pygame coordinates""" return int(p.x), int(-p.y+600)

     def add_ball(space):
         """Add a ball to the given space at a random position"""